-To start an app on the Start screen, move your pointer over the appropriate tile and click or touch to open.
-Swipe your finger to the left or right to reveal more available tiles.
+To Start an app on the Start screen, move your pointer over the appropriate tile and click or touch to open, or swipe your finger to the left from the right edge of the screen.

-To search for an app using the Apps page, click or touch the Down arrow (3) icon in the lower-left corner of the Start screen.
-The Apps screen appears with the available system apps to choose from, or you can enter your search in the search field.
+To Start an app using the Search function, move your pointer to the upper-right corner of the screen or swipe in from the right edge.
+When the Windows® charms slide out from the right, click or touch the Search (2) charm.
+The apps screen appears with the available system apps to choose from or you can enter your search in the search field.